appycodes.

 The web-to-native code sharing matrix

-A common question on the first call: "How much of my web code actually gets reused?"
+A common question on the first call: how much of my web code actually gets reused?
 The honest answer is layer-by-layer.
 Some layers port across almost untouched.
 Others have to be rebuilt because mobile interaction patterns are genuinely different.
-Here's the matrix we use to set expectations before kickoff.
+Here is the matrix we use to set expectations before kickoff.

 100%